Normandy, Missouri: Parks and recreation

-Police Services
+Police services

-The Normandy Police Department provides police services to the surrounding communities of Cool Valley, Greendale, Bellerive, Glen Echo Park, Pasadena Hills and Pasadena Park.
+The Normandy Police Department provides police services to the surrounding communities of Bel-Ridge, Cool Valley, Bellerive Acres, Glen Echo Park, and Pasadena Park.

-Public Transportation
+Public transportation

 MetroLink

 MetroLink services are available in Normandy at the UMSL South Station.

-Community and Economic Development
+Community and economic development

-Great Streets Projects
+Great Streets projects

 In 2014 Normandy approved a Great Streets initiative to redevelop the stretch of Natural Bridge Road between North Hanley and Lucas and Hunt Roads.
 Construction began in June of that year and was completed in May 2016.
-Other street revitalization projects in Normandy apart of this initiative included improving the Teardrop and Belwood parks.
+Other street revitalization projects in Normandy apart from this initiative included improving the Teardrop and Belwood parks.